 “Striking architect-designed townhouse in the heart of on-trend Darlinghurst, near city sights and in the Eastern Suburbs”

 The Medusa embodies this creative, fun spirit to a T. It's a Victorian townhouse given a quirky and daring refit by architect Scott Weston, and the first thing you'll notice are the bold colours.
 The exterior is shocking scarlet, the hallway has baby-pink anaglypta walls with plaster angels, its carpet is pillarbox red.
 Bedrooms have waxed walls in bold primaries, while the Miami-style courtyard is in tranquil lavender and primrose.
 Furnishings are no less stylish: custom-made chaise-longues and 'capsule' kitchenettes in the rooms, a vast paper chandelier in the hall, Medusa motifs throughout.
 This is your home away from in Australia's most vibrant quarter, and just 10 minutes by taxi from the city centre.

 - Great position in trendy Darlinghurst between Oxford Street and Kings Cross - close to sights, shopping, restaurants, bars and people-watching

 - Fun and funky rooms with custom-made details and all mod cons, which still looked fresh on our 2017 revisit

 - Design concept of seduction and drama which would make Medusa herself turn to stone

 - Good transport connections with plentiful buses and taxis, and Kings Cross train station 5 minutes away

-- No bar or restaurant but that's what Darlinghurst is for: a wealth of clubs, eateries, cafes, pubs and gourmet takeaways on your doorstep
+- No bar or restaurant but Darlinghurst has a wealth of clubs, eateries, cafes, pubs and gourmet takeaways on your doorstep

 - The Deluxe rooms are not spacious

-- This is a 24-hour city renowned for its partying, so though most rooms face the tranquil courtyard, you may hear noise at weekends.
+- This is a 24-hour city renowned for partying, so though most rooms face the tranquil courtyard, you may hear noise at weekends.
 This laid-back, youthful vibe may not suit families

 Best time to go